Meta Ads vs Google Ads — Which One Should You Use?

 Meta Ads (Facebook & Instagram)

-Best for awareness, visual storytelling, engagement and advanced audience targeting (interests, behaviors, custom audiences).
-Ad types include image, carousel, video, collection, stories and reels.
+Best for awareness, optical storytelling, engagement and cutting-edge audience targeting (interests,demeanor , custom audiences).
+Ad types encompass image, carousel, video, collection, stories and reels.

 - Excellent creative formats (video, immersive full-screen ads)